 - Throw out any batch that shows signs of mold or smells foul.

-FAQ
+💭 FAQ

 Yes.
 Traditional kombucha is brewed with tea that contains caffeine.
 However, during fermentation, both the sugars and caffeine are largely reduced.
 Amounts vary with the tea used, but residual caffeine averages between 3 mg. and 25 mg. per cup of kombucha.

 You can reduce sugar once you have experience, but I recommend starting with 1 cup per gallon of brewing for best results.
 You need sufficient sugar for a SCOBY to feed on.
-Keep in mind sugar is consumed by a SCOBY while kombucha ferments and only a small amount of residual sugar is left when your kombucha brew is ready to drink.
+Keep in mind sugar is consumed by a SCOBY while kombucha ferments, and only a small amount of residual sugar is left when your kombucha brew is ready to drink.

 Homemade kombucha will last tightly capped in the refrigerator for a long while and doesn't really go bad or spoil.
-The question is more one of how gradually the taste changes until it resembles vinegar.
+The question is more of how gradually the taste changes until it resembles vinegar.
 Typically, this recipe holds its initial flavor for about one month.
 After that, it becomes increasingly sour.

-More healthy beverage recipes
+🍹 More healthy beverages

 📖 Recipe

-Kombucha Brew For Pennies
+How To Brew Kombucha For Pennies

 Equipment